Motorboating

 a.

-checking the weather prior to and during time on the water, confirming
+policy applies, including checking the weather prior to and

-all required equipment is present and functional, and following a float
+present and functional, and following a float plan.

 b.

-Explain the rules or laws that apply to recreational boating in your
+Explain the rules or laws that apply to recreational boating in

-the boating laws in different states.
+information regarding the boating laws in different states.

 c.

-Discuss how hazards of weather and heavy water conditions can affect
+Discuss how hazards of weather and heavy water conditions can

-safety and performance in motorboating.
+affect safety and performance in motorboating.

 d.

-Promise that you will follow Scouting America Safety Afloat guidelines.
+Promise that you will follow Scouting America Safety Afloat

+guidelines.
 Explain the meaning of each point.

 e.

-Explain and show the correct use of equipment required by both state
+Explain and show the correct use of equipment required by both

-and federal regulations to be carried aboard a motorboat.
+state and federal regulations to be carried aboard a motorboat.

 f.

-Explain federal and state rules for a ventilation system, and tell why
+Explain federal and state rules for a ventilation system, and

-these rules are required
+tell why these rules are required.

 g.